jeremy341/jeremy341/README.md

 ### Featured Project
 *    **[ESP32 Smart Alarm Clock](https://github.com/jeremy341/esp32-alarm-clock):** A custom-built,alarm clock.
 Features a self-written C++ firmware, LittleFS storage, WiFi-NTP sync, and a AI made WebSerial-based UI configuration app.
 Placed inside a custom selfmade CAD-designed housing.

+*    **[Poorup](https://github.com/jeremy341/Poorup):** Poorup is a multiplayer board game inspired by Monopoly, playable entirely in the browser with no downloads or accounts required.
+Players join a shared room using a room code, buy and trade properties, build houses and hotels, and try to bankrupt each other.
+The game runs in real time using WebSockets.

 ### Previous Experience
 *   **Siemens Energy:** Internship in Product Development & CAD
 *   **Hochschule Ruhr West:** MINT-Program (Electronics & Python focus)